belle2/basf2/online_book/fundamentals/hep_analyses.rst

    different branches contained in those trees.

 Let's start from the data objects we save.
 There are four groups of them: raw, low-level, reconstruction-level and analysis-level.

+raw objects
-The raw objects are the output of the single
+    Raw objects are the output of the single
-subsystems: digitized  PMT signals from the TOP, digitized ADC signals form the CDC, and so on.
-Without any further process, these objects cannot be used.
-The low-level objects come from the very first step of the data processing, the unpacking.
+    subsystems: digitized  `PMT <https://en.wikipedia.org/wiki/Photomultiplier_tube>`__ signals from the TOP, digitized `ADC <https://en.wikipedia.org/wiki/Analog-to-digital_converter>`__ signals form the CDC, and so on.
+Without any further processing, these objects cannot be used. low-level objects
+    Low-level objects come from the very first step of the data processing, the unpacking.
 The RAW signals are turned into more abstract and understandable objects: the CDC ACD signals are converted to CDChits, the TOP PMT signals are turned into TOPDigits, and so on.
-The low-level objects are fundamental to understand the detector performance, but they cannot yet be directly used to perform an analysis.
+The low-level objects are fundamental to understand the detector performance, but they cannot yet be directly used to perform an analysis. reconstruction-level objects
     The last step is called reconstruction, and consists in running algorithm on the collection of digits to produce analysis-friendly quantities.
     The output of the reconstruction is are high-level variables like ECL clusters, resulting from running cluster algorithms on the ECLDigits,  tracks resulting from running the tracking algorithms over the collections of CDC, SVD and PXD hits, PID likelihood resulting from the analysis of the TOP signals.
-In the process of reconstruction the calibrations are applied, correcting for the fluctuations in the detector response.
-These hgh-level objects are finally read by the analysis software, and turned into analysis-level
+In the process of reconstruction the calibrations are applied, correcting for the fluctuations in the detector response. analysis-level objects
+    These high-level
+    objects are finally read by the analysis software, and turned into analysis-level
     objects: charged particles, photons, missing energies and all the quantities used to present a physics result.

 In Belle II there are four different data formats, reflecting which data objects are